 Vintage IKAT Tsumugi Silk Artisan Fabric Abstract Modern Pattern from an unused kimono bolt sold by the yard.
-Gorgeous shades of purple and pink with white and hints of black woven flowers and leaves in a floral plant patterned IKAT / Kasuri fabric.
+Gorgeous cream background with woven leaves in red orange, red, yellow orange and green with hint of black IKAT / Kasuri fabric.
 It gives off a very slight shimmer typical of tsumugi silk.
 This is an amazing find!

 It will turn any project into a work of art.

 Perfect for fashion, home decor, craft projects and interior design.